Cornell Community Centre & Library: Library

 The Library has a vast variety of books, CDs, manga, magazines, movies, and audiobooks.
 Comfortable seating is available through the library, including: a fireplace lounge, café, and teen area (complete with video game amenities).
 Other features include a media wall and over a dozen study rooms.
 A designated area for children provides families with easy readers, kid-friendly movies, and educational toys.
-The library also offer more than 40 computers for use.
+The library also offers more than 40 computers for use.